Marijohn Wilkin

-Marijohn Wilkin (née Melson; July 14, 1920 – October 28, 2006) was an American songwriter, famous in country music for writing a number of hits.
+Marijohn Wilkin (née Melson, formerly Russell, later Selman; July 14, 1920 – October 28, 2006) was an American songwriter, famous in country music for writing a number of hits such as "One Day At a Time" and "The Long Black Veil".
 Wilkin won numerous awards over the years and was referred to as "The Den Mother of Music Row," as chronicled in her 1978 biography Lord, Let Me Leave a Song (authored with Darryl E. Hicks).
 It was honored as “One of the 100 Most Important Books about Nashville’s Music Industry.”

 Biography

-Wilkin was born in Kemp, Texas and raised in Sanger, Texas, north of Dallas.
+Wilkin was born in Kemp, Texas, to Ernest and Karla Melson and raised in Sanger, north of Dallas.
 She became a teacher, and was widowed when her husband Bedford Russell was killed in World War II.
 She remarried in 1946, with one son; her 1950 marriage to Art Wilkin, Jr. was her third.

 Her father, a baker, had been a fiddle player.
 From 1955 she toured with Red Foley, and in 1956 her songs were recorded by Mitchell Torok and Wanda Jackson.
 In 1958, she moved to Nashville, Tennessee, and had major hits, written with John D. Loudermilk, for Stonewall Jackson (the number one country hit "Waterloo", which made the pop top ten) and Jimmy C. Newman.